pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/configuration/configure-menu-bar-icon/index.md

 {{< local-image src="images/menu@2x.png" >}}

-If you want to hide it, turn off "Show icon in menu bar" on Preferences > Misc tab.
+If you want to hide it, turn off "Show icon in menu bar" on Settings > Misc tab.

 {{< local-image src="images/menu-bar-icon-preferences@2x.png" >}}